charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 [^6]: The arctic and antarctic regions are technically the world's largest deserts.
 The Sahara is next.

-[^7]: Humans in South America domesticated llamas but never invented the wheel.
-Wheeled toys were invented in Mesoamerica, but carts were never invented without livestock to pull them.
+[^7]: Trade routes based on food production help propagate other technology as well.
+Wheeled toys were invented in Mesoamerica, but carts were never invented because there was no livestock to pull them.

 [three_sisters]: https://en.wikipedia.org/wiki/Three_Sisters_(agriculture)